quotidian-ennui/quotidian-ennui.github.io/_posts/2024-04-29-shellcheck-justfile.markdown

 I've now wrapped that snippet into a [user-justfile](https://just.systems/man/en/chapter_73.html)[^1] along with some other tasks that I find generically useful in almost all my development projects (like wrapping git-semver to figure out what the next version should be).

-[^1]: [tomodachi94](https://github.com/tomodachi94) has helpfully raised a PR for me since the just manual URLs aren't stable, they change when new sections are added; this means if you go somewhere quite random, scroll through the manual until you find _Global and User Justfiles_.
+[^1]: [tomodachi94](https://github.com/tomodachi94) helpfully raised a PR on this blog since the just manual URLs aren't stable, they change when new sections are added; this means if you go somewhere quite random, scroll through the manual until you find _Global and User Justfiles_.